retro-vault/z80high/README.md

 # Usage

-To use the Syntax Highlighter, copy three files from the repository into your project:
+To use the syntax highlighter, copy three files from the repository into your project:
  * The stylesheet `css/z80high.css`
  * The JavaScript code `js/z80high.js` and
  * The woff font `font/luculent.woff`